-Trading a CFD on an underlying commodity incurs the following costs:
+Trading a CFD on an underlying bond incurs the following costs:

-This table shows the different types of cost categories and their meaning One-off entry or exit costs Spread The difference between the buy price and the sell price is called the spread.
+One-off entry or exit costs Spread The difference between the buy price and the sell price is called the spread.
 This cost is realised each time you open and close a trade.
 Currency conversion Any cash, realised profit and losses, adjustments, fees and charges that are denominated in a currency other than the base currency of your account, will be converted to the base currency of your account and a currency conversion fee will be charged to your account.
-Cash only Ongoing costs Daily holding cost A fee is charged to your account for every night that your position is held.
-This means the longer you hold a position, the more it costs.
-Cash and Futures Incidental costs Distributor fee We may from time to time share a proportion of our spread, commissions and other account fees with other persons including a distributor that may have introduced you.
-Futures only Other costs Rollover costs We charge you to roll over a futures contract into the next month or quarter, equal to half the applicable spread to open and close a trade.
+Incidental costs Distributor fee We may from time to time share a proportion of our spread, commissions a other account fees with other persons including a distributor that may have introduced you.
+Other costs Rollover costs We charge you to rollover a futures contract into the next month or quarter equal to the applicable spread to open and close a trade.